sjbylo/lab-ocp4/workshop/content/exercises/50-change-the-source.md

 git status
 ```

-Git should show you that you made a change in the seed_data.json file.
+Git should show you that you made a change in the seed_data.json file:
  - ``modified:   seeds/seed_data.json``.

 Git can also show you the exact changes you are about to commit: